- News /

 We are concerned not all residents are aware of the switchover – and that some meters have been incorrectly registered, meaning energy suppliers may be unaware they need replacing.

 Radio Teleswitch Meters, known as RTS meters, are older kind of electricity meter that use a radio signal to switch between different electricity rates, and sometimes also control heating and hot water systems.
-The radio signal controlling RTS meters will be closed down at the end of the month, meaning they will no longer work properly.
+The radio signal controlling RTS meters will be closed down at the end of June, meaning they will no longer work properly.

 PEC Energy Advisor Liam said: